-AllB's environmental and social due diligence (ESDD) was initiated in April 2018 and benefited from the ESDD initiated earlier by IFC as described above.
-AllB's ESDD included a review of the instruments, a joint site visit, consultation with the PAPs and local and national authorities.
+AIIB's environmental and social due diligence (ESDD) was initiated in April 2018 and benefited from the ESDD initiated earlier by IFC as described above.
+AIIB's ESDD included a review of the instruments, a joint site visit, consultation with the PAPs and local and national authorities.
 The key environmental and social risks and impacts identified during the due diligence concern involuntary resettlement affecting economic displacement of 154 families and physical displacement of 10 families; special considerations for Indigenous Peoples (IPs); impacts to aquatic biodiversity; vulnerability to natural hazards; health, safety and security risks to Project workers and communities and the Sponsor's capacity to manage such a complex Project in an environmentally and socially sensitive context.

-Sponsors and would be reflected in the financing agreements.
-Consultation activities included public meetings in affected communities, focus group discussions, key informant interview meetings with other external stakeholders and governmental administration agencies.
-Extensive feedback from PAPs a broader stakeholders was collected, reviewed by the Project Company, its consultants and addressed in the environmen and social instruments, which are available in English and in many cases in Nepali, and can be found on the IFC's webs (https://disclosures.ifc.org/#/projectDetail/ESRS/35701) as well as the Project Company's webs
+These risks and impacts are addressed in a series of environmental and social studies and instruments, engagement with the Project Company, and communication among the lenders.
+The Project Company has prepared a specific Gender Action Plan to ensure women's participation in public meetings, awareness of Project activities and their associated health, safety and security risks, entitlement to project benefits and participation in its implementation and monitoring.
+Environmental and social undertakings issuing from all the E&S studies and instruments prepared for the Project, as well as requirements for capacity building for the Sponsors, EPC Contractor and sub-contractor required for their implementation are defined in an Environmental and Social Action Plan (ESAP), which is currently being finalized amongst the Lenders group and the Sponsors and would be reflected in the financing agreements.
+Consultation activities included public meetings in affected communities, focus group discussions, key informant interviews, meetings with other external stakeholders and governmental administration agencies.
+Extensive feedback from PAPs and broader stakeholders was collected, reviewed by the Project Company, its consultants and addressed in the environmental and social instruments, which are available in English and in many cases in Nepali, and can be found on Cost and the IFC's website as well as the Project Company's website.
+Financing Plan Total project cost: USD647.4 million Equity: USD194.2 million Debt: USD453.2 million AIIB: Senior loan of up to USD90 million Borrower Nepal Water and Energy Development Company Private Limited Sponsor Sponsors: (i) Korea South-East Power Company Limited, (ii) Korea Overseas Infrastructure & Urban Development Corporation, (iii) IFC.
+Other investors: (i) Bkesh Pradhanang (Local Partner).
+Date of first disbursement Oct 2022 Contact Points: AIIB Nepal Water and Energy Development Company Private Limited Name Alok Dayal Tae Hak Yoon

-(http://nwedcpl.com/disclosure).

-st and Total project cost: USD647.4 million

-hancing Plan Equity: USD194.2 million

-Debt: USD453.2 million

-AIIB: Senior loan of up to USD90 million

-rrower Nepal Water and Energy Development Company Private Limited

-onsor Majority Sponsors: (i) Korea South-East Power Company Limited, (ii) Daelim Industrial Company Limited and (iii) Kyeryo

-Construction Industrial Company Limited

-Other Investors: (i) IFC and (ii) Bkesh Pradhanang (Local Partner)

-timated Date of October 2019

-st Disbursement

-Contact Points: AIIB Nepal Water and Energy Development Company Private Limited Name Prakash Bajoria Kim Min Young Title Senior Investment Officer Managerial Director Email Address prakash.bajoria@aiib.org min.young@nwedc.com.np
+Project Summary Information Template.
+Sovereign- and Nonsovereign-Backed Financings - updated on June 23, 2020

+Title Principal Portfolio Chief Executive Officer

+Management Officer

+Email Address alok.dayal@aiib.org taehak.yoon@nwedc.com.np

-Date of Concept October 26, 2018
+Date of Concept Oct 26, 2018

 Decision

-Date of Final April 9, 2019
+Date of Appraisal Apr 9, 2019

+Decision/Estimated

+Date of Appraisal

-Review Decision
+Decision

-Date of Board May 21, 2019
+Date of Financing May 21, 2019

+Approval/Estimated

+Date of Financing

 Approval

-Approval

-Independent AIIB's Project-affected People's Mechanism (PPM) will govern this Project.
-It has been established by AIIB to provide an Accountability opportunity for an independent and impartial review of submissions from Project-affected people who believe they have Mechanism been or are likely to be adversely affected by AIIB's failure to implement the applicable environmental and social policy in situations when their concerns cannot be addressed satisfactorily through the Project-level GRM or the processes of AIIB's Management.
-For information on how to make submissions to the PPM, please visit the AIIB's PPM web page .
+Independent Accountability AIIB's Policy on the Project-affected Peoples Mechanism (PPM) applies to this Project.
+It has been established by AIIB to provide an opportunity for an independent and impartial review of submission from Project-affected people Mechanism who believe they have been or are likely to be adversely affected by AIIB's failure to implement the applicable environmental and social policy in situations when the concerns cannot be addressed satisfactorily through Project-level GRM or the processes of AIIB's Management.
+For information on how to make submission to the PPM, please visit the AIIB's PPM webpage .